In this newsletter:

-The Aromatherapy School's collection of artisan essential oils represents the highest professional standards of excellence for essential oils and we believe that our decision to deal only in artisan essential oils is not only good for us, our customers, and our students, but is a necessary step towards an economy based on support of social and ecological responsibility.
+The Aromatherapy School's collection of Artisan Aromatics represents the highest professional standards of excellence for essential oils and we believe that our decision to deal only in Artisan Aromatics is not only good for us, our customers, and our students, but is a necessary step towards an economy based on support of social and ecological responsibility.

-The five new Artisan Essential Oils that we're introducing this month include: Yarrow, Rose Otto, Pine, Orange, and Juniper Berry.
-As you may recall from last month's newsletter, our initial offering of Artisan Essential Oils began with just four oils: Gardenia, Palo Santo, Bulgarian Lavender and Tuberose.
+The five new Artisan Aromatics that we're introducing this month include: Yarrow, Rose Otto, Pine, Orange, and Juniper Berry.
+As you may recall from last month's newsletter, our initial offering of Artisan Aromatics began with just four oils: Gardenia, Palo Santo, Bulgarian Lavender and Tuberose.
 The Gardenia and Tuberose are produced by a small farm in South America by Enfleurage and are quite exquisite.
 The Palo Santo oil is often used in traditional healing rituals.

-To order any of our Artisan Essential Oils, click on link below.
+To order any of our Artisan Aromatics, click on link below.

 Natural Aphrodisiacs: Essential Oils and Sensuality|

 Scent is a simple way to set the mood for romance, whether applied as a perfume or diffused through a room.
 Scent affects the limbic brain, creating an immediate emotional response unaltered by logic or reason.
 Essential oils are a great tool to produce this effect.

 The sense of smell is one of the most powerful senses in the human body and is able to alter mood, physical condition and the overall sense of wellbeing and particular scents increase the level and satisfaction of the sexual experience.